 - SYNONYMs provide a layer of abstraction over the referenced object

-- Allow changes to complicated (multi-part) and lengthy names with a simplified alias as a same server resident object.
+- Allow changes to complicated (multi-part) and lengthy names with a simplified alias as the same server resident object.

-- Provides flexibility for changing the location of objects without changing existing code.
+- It provides flexibility for changing the location of objects without changing existing code.

-- SYNONYMs can be created in the same database to provide backward compatibility for older applications in case of a drop or rename of objects.
+- Synonyms can be created in the same database to provide backward compatibility for older applications in case objects are dropped or renamed.

-- SYNONYMs can be useful if you give the front-end query tools like spreadsheets and Access linked tables’ direct links into the tables.
+- Synonyms can be helpful if you give the front-end queries tools like spreadsheets and Access linked tables direct links into the tables.

-- SYNONYMs are loosely coupled to the referenced objects which mean SYNONYM can be deleted without showing any warning that it is being referenced by any other database object.
+- Synonyms are loosely coupled to the referenced objects, which means SYNONYM can be deleted without showing any warning that any other database object is referencing it.

 - Chaining within is not allowed.
-It means that you cannot create SYNONYM of a SYNONYM.
+It means that you cannot create a SYNONYM of a SYNONYM.

-- You cannot create a table with the same name of a synonym
+- You cannot create a table with the same name as a synonym

 - The object for which the SYNONYM is being created is checked at runtime.
-It is not checked at creation time.
-Therefore if you make any related error e.g. spelling error, the synonym will be created successfully, but you will get an error while accessing the object.
+It is not checked at the creation time.
+Therefore if you make any related error, e.g., a spelling error, the synonym will be completed successfully, but you will get an error while accessing the object.